 Dr. Georgieva’s chamber ensemble performances have also crossed continental and cultural barriers, as she has led the String Quartet of the National Academy of Music and the String Quartet of the National Radio Symphony Orchestra in Bulgaria, the String Quartet of the New Conservatory of Thessalonica in Greece, and the Violin Duo, Piano Quartet, and neoPhonia New Music Trio Ensemble at Georgia State University.

 Dr. Georgieva has performed regularly with Americolor Opera Alliance since 2008.
 The noted Composer Dr. Sharon Willis dedicated to Dr. Georgieva her “Spirit Suite “for Violin and Piano in 2014.Dr.
 Georgieva performed the "Spirit Suite" in the International Music by Women Festival in March 2, 2018 at the Mississippi University of Women.
+Dr. Sharon Willis dedicated to Dr. Georgieva and her recent work “Juneighteen Toccata” for solo violin.
+It was premiered by Dr. Roumena Georgieva at the Convention of the National Association of Negro Musicians on July 14th ,2022 at Atlanta.
 The young African American composer Brittney Boykin also dedicated to Dr. Georgieva her work” Roumieva” for violin and piano in January 2018.

 In 2005, Dr. Georgieva received an invitation to become Director of the Atlanta University Center Symphony Orchestra, which is comprised of students from Clark Atlanta University, Morehouse College, and Spelman College.
 She worked on the campuses of the Atlanta University Center as a Violin/Viola Professor, from January 2003 till May 2019, and she headed the AUC Symphony Orchestra from August 2005 till May 2019.
 Dr. Georgieva retired from the Atlanta University Center, in May 2019.